Rights & Responsibilities

 - If you have a complaint that cannot be resolved by the staff providing your care, you may contact Memorial Medical Center (MMC) Customer Service at (217) 788-3497.

 - You have the right to file a grievance with Customer Service.
-If you choose not to pursue a grievance with MMC, you may contact the Illinois Department of Public Health (IDPH).
-You may call Customer Service at (217) 788-3497 for the telephone number and address for IDPH.
+If you choose not to pursue a grievance with MMC, you may contact the Illinois Department of Public Health's 24-hour, toll-free hotline at 1(800)252-4343 or the Joint Commission at 1(800)944-6610.
+We honor your right to make a complaint and will not take any action against you for filing a complaint.

 In providing for our patients, the physicians and medical center staff recognize that the most effective results are obtained when the patient and health care team can work together as partners.
 As a patient, you will be expected, within the limits of your abilities, to assume a share of the responsibility for your health care.